 People with disabilities (PWDs) make up nearly 5% of Singapore’s population and many of them have had difficulties finding jobs.
 However, data from local non-profit organizations (NPOs) show that this is slowly turning around.

-According to Bizlink, an NPO that endeavors to empower PWDs through work and economic independence, the number of job placements has increased by 9% year on year between January and May this year.
+According to Bizlink, an NPO that endeavors to empower PWDs through work and economic independence, the number of job placements has increased by 9% year over a year

-The Singapore National Employers Federation (SNEF) has reported that from 1 April 2011 to 31 March 2012, 72 new companies have pledged to hire PWDs.
-This represents a 44% increase vis-à-vis the same period in 2010.
+The Singapore National Employers Federation (SNEF) has reported that 100+ new companies have pledged to hire PWDs.

 More enterprises that have opted for Singapore Company Registration have also tapped the Open Door Fund (ODF) to make the workplace more inclusive for PWDs.